argparse — Parser for command-line options, arguments and subcommands

 ArgumentParser.error(message)

-This method prints a usage message including the message to the standard error and terminates the program with a status code of 2.
+This method prints a usage message, including the message, to sys.stderr and terminates the program with a status code of 2.

 Intermixed parsing